microsoft/vscode-docs/docs/editor/accessibility.md

 Screen reader support for the editor is still work in progress because the accessibility implementation for Chrome on Linux is work in progress.
 Thus there are a couple of things needed in order to have screen reader Orca working with VS Code:

 * Make sure to use the latest version of Orca out of master.
 More details can be found on the [Orca page](https://github.com/GNOME/orca).
-We have tested it works with Ubuntu 18 and with Ubuntu 19 we have encountered issues.
+* We have tested that VS Code works well with Orca on Ubuntu 18, Fedora 31, Arch Linux.
+With Ubuntu 19 we have encountered issues.
 * Make sure to have the setting `"editor.accessibilitySupport": "on"` in VS Code.
 You can do this using settings, or by running the **Show Accessibility Help** command and pressing `kbstyle(Ctrl+E)` to turn on accessibilitySupport.

 After enabling that setting, VS Code should work with the Orca screen reader.